Everything you need to know about TOLLING 2020

 There’s no need to contact the Tollway to qualify for relief.
 To view your reduced balance, click the link below and enter the number on your previous violation notices.
 The reduction will be reflected in the system.
 Note: Notice numbers begin with “VN” followed by a series of numbers.

-Payments can be made all at once or at any time during through 5 p.m. on June 30, 2021, and all payments can all be made online.
+Payments can be made all at once or at any time during through the end of August 2021, and all payments can all be made online.